Search element - Quick search bar

 • A silicone breast pad that presses against your breast can stop leakage.

 • You can also apply gentle pressure yourself to stop your breast leaking.
-Be careful not to do this too often as pressure on the breast can cause it to become inflamed
+Be careful not to do this too often as pressure on the breast can cause inflamation

 During feeds

-• When your baby is feeding, your let-down reflex may cause milk to drip from the other breast.
-You can soak up extra milk with a soft cotton cloth or towel.
+• When your baby feeds, your let-down reflex may cause milk to drip from the other breast.
+Soak up extra milk with a soft cloth or towel.

-• Some mums collect the leaking milk to use later.
-You could use a silicone or a clean container.
-See below for warnings about using milk catchers.
+• Some mums collect leaking milk to use later.
+You could use a silicone milk catcher or clean container but see below for milk catcher warnings.

 At night

-• Wearing a sleep bra or singlet-top to bed can provide gentle support and hold breast pads.
+• Wear a sleep bra or singlet-top to bed fore gentle support and to hold breast pads.

-• A mattress protector, waterproof underlay or folded towel may also help keep you and your bed dry.
+• Use a mattress protector, waterproof underlay or folded towel to keep your bed dry.

-• Have some spare breast pads on hand or tuck the corner of a clean towel into your bra over the leaking nipple to soak up your milk.
+• Carry spare breast pads or tuck a clean towel into your bra to soak up leaks.

 © Australian Breastfeeding Association June 2025